bmripper/bmripper.github.io/ai_project.md

 actions randomly generated: [0, 0, 50, 0, 50, 50, 50, 100, 100, 100, 100, 50, 50, 100, 50, 100, 50, 100, 0, 0, 50, 50, 50, 50]
 ```

 This code block is an example of using brute force to solve the problem.
 The simulator is calculated three times for each possible state, note there is a limitation here because the simulator uses normal probability distributions and randomness.
-The output is the top performer for each round and actions achieving the top result, and the action that achieved the highest total reward over all three rounds.
+The output is the top performer at each round with the actions taken, and the performer that achieved the highest average total reward over all three rounds.

 ```python
 %%time